 The admin that enabled MFA for the Org is also prompted to enroll for MFA.

-Org Admins in a Rafay Org can disable MFA for all users in their Org.
+Org Admins in an Org can disable MFA for all users in their Org.
 Note that this can be performed only if MFA was previously enabled for the Org.

 If the user does not yet have a TOTP associated with their account (i.e. have not completed enrollment), they will be required to enroll an authenticator after passing primary authentication.

 A QR code containing an automatically generated key will be presented to the user to be scanned by their TOTP Authentication App.

 Enrollment is completed once the user enters the 6-digit code generated by their authenticator app.

 The next time the enrolled user attempts to login into their Org, they will be required to type in the OTP code after they successfully login with their username and password.